Use of Pumice Rock: Can You Use It For Isopods? - Isopods For Sale UK | PostPods

 One of the main things I enjoy about isopods aside from breeding them is trying new and different supplements and foods for the isopods I keep.

 Back in November, I came across Pumice rock.
-Pumice is a type of extrusive volcanic rock.
+Pumice is a type of extrusive volcanic rock, typically developed from volcanic regions characterized by felsic (silica-rich) igneous rocks and explosive eruptions.
 It is a volcanic glass called pumice, which forms from silica rich, viscous magma during a volcanic eruption.
+Pumice forms when dissolved gases escape from rapidly depressurizing magma, similar to how bubbles form in a carbonated drink when opened.
 These volcanic rocks are made when lava with a high content of gas and water come out of a volcano.
-Pumice is commonly pale in color, with a foamy appearance due to the presence of gas bubbles and translucent bubble walls.
+Pumice and other volcanic rocks commonly form zones in the upper parts of silicic lavas.
+Pumice is commonly pale in color and is typically light-colored, but can also be found in various colors including white, gray, blue, cream, green, and brown.
+Its foamy appearance is due to the presence of gas bubbles and translucent bubble walls.
+The cavities in pumice can be roughly spherical, elongated, or tubular, depending on the flow of the solidifying lava.
 Its structure is highly vesicular, and pumice is rapidly cooled, which locks in its vesicular structure.
+Pumice forms so quickly that its atoms often don't have time to organize into crystals, resulting in an amorphous structure.
 The microstructure of pumice can display a silky or fibrous fabric, resulting from ductile elongation during solidifying lava.
 Minerals occur within pumice, and while crystals present are rare, small crystals of feldspar, augite, or zircon can be found.
 Secondary minerals introduced by percolating water can also fill the vesicles within the rock.
+Pumice is classified as a type of volcanic rock that differs from scoria, which has larger vesicles and is denser.
+Pumice can be found worldwide, particularly in regions with volcanic activity such as Italy, Turkey, and the United States.
+Leading producers like Italy, Turkey, and Greece mine at least a million tonnes each year.

 Whilst reading I thought ‘this is great’ however I became a a little confused as I saw this rock’s most common application was actually filing dead skin from under your feet.
-Pumice is also widely used as an abrasive material, in ground pumice and pumice powder form, for water filtration, cement manufacturing, in the construction and beauty industry, and even for removing unwanted hair.
+Pumice stones have also historically been used to remove unwanted hair.
+Pumice is widely used as an abrasive material, in ground pumice and pumice powder form, for water filtration, chemical spill containment, cement manufacturing, in the construction and beauty industry, and even for removing unwanted hair.
+Ground pumice is utilized in toothpaste, polishes, and pencil erasers.
+It is commonly used in the manufacturing of stone-washed jeans.
+Pumice is valued in horticulture for growing cacti and succulents due to its ability to retain water.
+Pumice is also used as a natural pozzolan in concrete production and water filtration.

 Finally I found a seller on eBay called reefandrock, this seller had a number of different sizes rocks and came from a seller who had a lot of marine/fish items for sale so I thought the purpose of the stones from this seller were for animals so I reached out to the seller to get some more information.